-F. Final Presentations
+F. Final Presentation

-WRT will present its final recommendations the City Commission.
+WRT will present its final recommendations at a City Commission workshop.

 3. Overview of Policy and Regulatory Documents

 City of Winter Park Comprehensive Plan

 The current comprehensive plan was adopted in February of 2009 (Ordinance No. 2762-09), and received a finding of compliance from the former Florida Department of Community Affairs in May of 2009.
 Amendments to the Future Land Use and Intergovernmental Coordination Elements were adopted in October 2010.
 The Capital Improvements Element was amended in September 2011.